icing/mod_md/README.md

 ***It will contact no outside server at startup!*** All driving is done when the server is running and serving traffic.
 There is nothing that delays the startup/restart of your httpd.

-If a Managed Domain does not have all information, it will answer all requests with a ```503 Service Unavailable``` - assuming your client even wants to talk to it (it might fall back to another vhost TLS definition, depending how you server is setup).
+If a Managed Domain does not have all information, it will answer all requests with a ```503 Service Unavailable``` - assuming your client even wants to talk to it (it might fall back to another vhost TLS definition, depending how your server is setup).

 Expired certificates will continue being used until a replacement is available.
 So, when your server clock freaks out, nothing gets thrown away automatically.
 Also, speaking of throwing things away: ```mod_md``` keeps a copy of previous certificates/keys when it renews a domain.
 You have those files as part of your backups, right?